The Art of Charles Sovek

 About These Articles

-I wrote my first article for THE ARTIST'S MAGAZINE in 1984 following the publication of my second book, CATCHING LIGHT IN YOUR PAINTINGS.
-It's been a privilege being on the Artist's Magazine masthead as a contributing editor.
+Charles wrote his first article for THE ARTIST'S MAGAZINE in 1984 following the publication of his second book, CATCHING LIGHT IN YOUR PAINTINGS.
+He felt it was a privilege to be on The Artist's Magazine masthead as a contributing editor.

-Covering topics ranging from how Sorolla captured light to why Fairfield Porter disregards detail to 21 ways to mix green has been both a literary adventure and a re-investigation into my own approach to painting.
-My aim has always been to dispense information in a clear, concise manner and I will continue posting various articles as they come out.
+In his words: Covering topics ranging from how Sorolla captured light to why Fairfield Porter disregards detail to 21 ways to mix green has been both a literary adventure and a re-investigation into my own approach to painting.
+My aim has always been to dispense information in a clear, concise manner.